Privacy is a high priority for Royal Far West. We respect the privacy of our clients, supporters, staff and others with whom we work.

-You can request access to your personal information.
-If charges are applicable for providing access we will disclose these charges to you prior to providing you with the information.
+At any time, you can request access to your personal information.
+If charges are applicable for providing access, we will disclose these charges to you prior to providing you with the information.
 In limited circumstances, a request for access may be denied, or restricted access given.
 We will provide reasons in writing for the denial of or limitation on access.

 19. Contacting us

-If you have any questions or concerns about our approach to privacy at Royal Far West, or complaints about how we have handled your personal information, please contact us at:
+If you have any questions, concerns or suggestions about our approach to privacy at Royal Far West, or complaints about how we have handled your personal information, please contact us at:

 Royal Far West